organicfreshcoffee/auth/README.md

-# User Authentication with Firebase
+# Organic Fresh Coffee Authentication Microservice

-A full-stack web application built with Next.js, Express.js, Firebase Auth, and MongoDB.
-This project demonstrates a complete authentication flow with user login tracking.
+This repository contains the authentication microservice for Organic Fresh Coffee, built with Express.js and Firebase Auth.
+It is designed to run as a standalone service and does not require MongoDB or a client application.

 ## 🏗️ Architecture

-- **Frontend**: Next.js 14 with TypeScript
-- **Backend**: Express.js with TypeScript
+- **Service**: Express.js with TypeScript
 - **Authentication**: Firebase Auth
-- **Database**: MongoDB
-- **Infrastructure**: Docker Compose for local development
 - **Secrets Management**: Google Cloud Secret Manager
-- **Cloud**: Google Cloud Platform (GCP) with Secret Manager
+- **Cloud**: Google Cloud Platform (GCP)

 ## 📋 Prerequisites